HendrikLevering/electric3-threejs/README.md

 to the tb/camera variable.
 * (three/Scene ...)
 This creates a scene graph.
 Scenegraph objects can be created inside a scene and are mounted as a child to the parent scene graph object (it works the same way as electric dom).
 * scenegraph macros are transparent in the sense that they return the value of the last form in their body (same behaviour as electric dom macros).
-* resource objects macrocs like geometries and materials and cameras return the resource instance object
+* resource objects macros like geometries and materials and cameras return the resource instance object
-* resource and scencegraph objects can be modified with the tb/props macro (works similiar to dom/props)
+* resource and scenegraph objects can be modified with the three/props macro (works similiar to dom/props)
 * the renderer requires, that the canvas has a defined height.
 You can either give the parent dom element a defined height or you can use dom/node inside three/WebGLRenderer to get the canvas element and alter it with dom/props

 ## Start the example